quasar-andersen/website/index.md

 The image presents 2-types of optimized portfolios, with minimum variance (GMVP) and maximum sharpe ratio (MSRP).
 The universe consists of 5 ETFs listed in the US market.
 * IEF: 7-10year treasury

+## Welcome to GitHub Pages

+You can use the [editor on GitHub](https://github.com/quasar-andersen/website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Jekyll Themes